altineller/fximu/README.md

 #### Documentation Contents

-See [QUICKSTART](QUICK.md) for instructions on how to start the device.
+- [QUICKSTART](QUICK.md) for instructions on how to start the device

-See [PARAMETERS](PARAMS.md) for description of parameters.
+- [PARAMETERS](PARAMS.md) for description of parameters

-See [CALIBRATION](CALIBRATION.md) for instructions on calibration.
+- [CALIBRATION](CALIBRATION.md) for instructions on calibration.
 The device comes calibrated, but once you mount it to your application, you might need to recalibrate it.

-See [HOWTO](HOWTO.md) on tips on operation.
+- [HOWTO](HOWTO.md) on tips on operation

+- [EKF](EKF.md) about using FXIMU with `robot_localization` package

-The firmware code is available at https://github.com/altineller/fximu_firmware
+- The firmware code is available at https://github.com/altineller/fximu_firmware

-The hardware files are available at https://github.com/altineller/fximu_hardware
+- The hardware files are available at https://github.com/altineller/fximu_hardware

 #### Features